Can’t view the photo slideshow on your device? View it on Flickr!

 “I absolutely love it here,” Melamed told the crowd.
 “Our city is absolutely fantastic.
 My goal is to make it even better.”

 Melamed often writes articles on his website that others may disagree with, especially those that are in office.
 Residents can often see him at commission meetings asking tough questions.

 “I’m not someone who is the status quo.
 I make sure the checks and balances are in place.” – Howard Melamed

-Rabbi Avrohom Friedman with Chabad of Coral Springs believes that Melamed truly loves his city.
+Rabbi Avraham Friedman with Chabad of Coral Springs believes that Melamed truly loves his city.
 “He thinks outside of the box and is not afraid to ask questions in a respectful, but friendly manner.
 Howard will be a genuine advocate of the city of Coral Springs.
 He has unquestionable integrity.”